zhaizheng/SCRE_old/README.md

 ## run the demo

- Go into the folder demos and run
+ Go into the folder ‘demos’ and run

 ```
 sphere_demo.m